Boulder Beach Track: Discover Wildlife and Stunning Coastal Views in Dunedin

 What Should I Bring for a Day Hike?

-For a day hike, pack hiking essentials like sturdy shoes, layers for weather changes, and a first aid kit.
-Don't forget water, snacks, and a map to ensure trail safety throughout your adventure.
+For a day hike, pack essentials like sturdy shoes, weather-appropriate clothing, and a first aid kit.
+Bring water, snacks, and a map for trail safety.

 Are Guided Tours Available for the Area?